dbenesh82/decoupled_life_stages/decoupling.md

 dataL.sp <- left_join(dataL.sp, select(dataL, Parasite.species, Parasite.group)%>%distinct() )
 ```

-Now the data is suitable for looking at body size correlations.
+Now we can look at body size correlations.
 We look separately each life cycle length (1-host, 2-host, etc).
 First, there is not much of a correlation between propagule and adult size in simple life cycle parasites.

 ``` r
 cor( filter(dataL.sp, maxLCL == 1)%>%select(propagule:first_host), use = "pairwise.complete.obs")